 Vehicles over 3.5 tonnes GVM carrying dangerous goods must be fitted with lashing points on all routes.
 CalMac cannot provide any legal coverage on the carriage of dangerous goods.

 Dangerous goods include flammable substances such as petrol, LPG and compressed air cylinders, and must be carried in accordance with Maritime and Coastguard Agency (MCA) regulations.
-You cannot carry spare cans of fuel such as petrol or diesel.
-We reserve the right to inspect and / or refuse any vehicle presented for shipment if the regulations are being contravened.
+Small quantities (up to five litres) of petrol or diesel can be carried in private vehicles, which are not in commercial use.
+We reserve the right to inspect any vehicle presented for shipment and can refuse to convey it if the regulations are being contravened.

 Diesel driven machinery - Do you carry vehicles fitted with diesel driven machinery?